aevyy/SSB-Spoofer/README.md

 ### With SSB Spoofer Active
 ![Spectrum with spoofer](assets/with_spoofer.png)
-*Spectrum during attack showing continuous spoofed SSB transmission overpowering legitimate signals*
+*Spectrum during attack showing continuous spoofed SSB transmission overpowering and out-numbering legitimate signals*

 The spoofed signals appear as continuous high-power transmissions that prevent UE devices from successfully completing cell selection and attachment procedures.
+The signal density and power demonstrate the attack in progress.

 ### Advanced Configuration